Published By Janet Gershen-Siegel at October 26th, 2021

 Business Credit Scores range from 1 to 100.
 Higher scores show lower risk.
 This score predicts the likelihood of serious credit delinquencies in the next 12 months.
 It uses tradeline and collections information, public filings as well as other variables to predict future risk.

-Scores range from 1 to 5.
+Scores range from one to five.
 Lower ratings show lower risk.
 A Financial Stability Risk Rating of 1 shows a 0.55% potential risk of severe financial distress in the next 12 months.
 Experian categorizes all businesses to fit within one of the five risk segments.

 This rating predicts the likelihood of payment default and/or bankruptcy within the next 12 months.
 It uses tradeline and collections data, public filings, and other variables to predict future risk.